 Contemplation is paying attention, right now, wherever you are.
 Contemplation notices things that cannot be accessed by language.
 It allows us to be calm and aware of our events and surroundings.
-Contemplation is neither frivolous nor spiritual.
-It is human.
-It is a skill.
-It is a choice.
+It is a human skill and choice.
 Thomas Merton called it, “…the direct intuition of reality…a direct grasp of the unity of the visible and the invisible…a plain fact, a pure experience, the very foundation of our being and thought.”

 Awareness is the key to all art, and this includes photography.
-You may know how to paint skillfully and mix paints in your sleep, handle Photoshop like a wizard, compose your images beautifully (or not), or know all the latest techniques of alternative processes, but without awareness they are all barren exercises in futility.
+You may know how to handle Lightroom and Photoshop like a wizard, compose your images beautifully, and know all the latest techniques of alternative processes, but without awareness they are all barren exercises in futility.

 My study of awareness started with a single photograph in 1970 that broke through the “surface” boundaries of reality.
 It was accomplished both with vision and technique.
 The White Rock was my first introduction to my own authenticity to see beyond the boundaries of the real.
 It encompassed both the awareness of what I was feeling and seeing about the rock and the technical skills I had learned to develop the negative and print accordingly to achieve the final photograph.

 This episode was so intriguing to me that I searched further for more information about what I experienced.
 I read scatterings from Carl Jung and found that Minor White was essentially doing the same thing as I was attempting.
-Although I didn’t get to study with Minor until a year or so later, I still kept up my search, finding Thoreau and others who helped me to see beyond the ordinary.
-Minor introduced me to Zen in a casual way and this helped me to understand (as a conscious fact) that photographs can be felt and intuited as well as seen, part of the puzzle I’d been searching for.
+Although I didn’t get to study with Minor until a few years later, I still kept up my search, finding Henry Thoreau, Loren Eiseley, and others who helped me to see beyond the ordinary.
+Minor introduced me to Zen in a casual way and this helped me to understand (as a conscious fact) that photographs can be felt and intuited as well as seen.

 In the spring of 1986 I was in the library of the college where I was teaching preparing some notes for a lecture.
 It was late at night and I was the only one there except for the librarian who was used to my nightly meanderings.
 At the other end of the long table where I sat was a large tattered and year worn book.
 At last curiosity got the best of me and I went over and opened it.
 The title, The Tao of Painting, was intriguing to me, as I had read the ancient Tao Te Ching and understood that it was one of the sacred texts of the great religions.
 As I read the introduction and the first chapter a strange thing happened: I started to exchange the word photography for painting.
 Here, in my hands, was the story and technique of a group of people who were trying to do the same thing I was struggling with – 2000 years ago – with a stick of black ink, water, a brush, and some paper.
 But it wasn’t so much the technique that seemed similar, as the simple tools used to produce black and white images of the landscape and the inspiration these painters received from the Tao.
 It was the paradigm shift I needed to accomplish the synthesis of surface visual perception and a deeper expression of the mysteries of nature accessed through awareness.

-In the twenty odd years since then my vision and awareness have changed greatly about the nature of the world, the things in it, and the relationships among them.
+In the thirty odd years since then my vision and awareness have changed greatly about the nature of the world, the things in it, and the relationships among them.
 I have amassed a large library of over 300 books on Chinese painting, Eastern art, and religion.
 I have brought the structure and being of the ancient Chinese painters to life in modern digital photography and inkjet printing.
-The story of that structure and practice is now being taught in my workshop called Contemplative Photography.
+The story of that structure and practice is now being taught in the Contemplative Photography workshop.

 The ancient Chinese painters created an art that has lasted over two millennia.
 It possesses amazing resilience to overcome the arbitrary movements with which Western art, including photography, is continually plagued.
 It represents and unifies the human spirit, nature, and the universe and was created with awareness, reflection, and silence.
 It is as true a form of expression as exists in the world, a canvas where art and spirit collide and become one.